Leonard Fournette Player Prop Bets for NFL Week 14 | Tampa Bay vs. Buffalo 12/12/2021

 Matchup vs. Buffalo

-- Against the Bills, Fournette has averaged 76 rushing yards per game over his two career matchups, 20.5 more yards than his over/under in Sunday's game.
+- Fournette averaged 76 rushing yards per game over his two career matchups against the Bills, 20.5 more yards than his over/under in Sunday's game.

-- Fournette has had a rushing touchdown in one matchup versus the Bills, and had multiple TDs in that game.
+- Fournette, in two matchups versus the Bills, has run for a TD once, including multiple scores in that game.

-- Allowing 107.1 rushing yards per game, the Bills have the 12th-ranked run defense in the NFL.
+- The Bills allow 107.1 yards per game on the ground, the NFL's 12th-ranked rush defense.

-- This year the Bills have conceded 12 rushing TDs.
-They are ranked 20th in the NFL in that category.
+- This year the Bills have given up 12 rushing TDs.
+They are ranked 20th in the league in that category.

 Recent Performances

-- Fournette put together a 44-yard rushing performance in last week's matchup with the Falcons, carrying the ball 13 times.
+- Last week against the Falcons, Fournette rushed for 44 yards on 13 carries.

-- Fournette also tacked on 48 yards on seven receptions and scored one receiving TD.
+- He racked up 48 yards on seven receptions and caught one touchdown pass.

-- In his last three games, Fournette has piled up 40 carries for 179 yards (59.7 per game) and three touchdowns.
+- Over his last three games, Fournette has piled up 179 yards (59.7 per game) on 40 attempts with three touchdowns.

 Fournette's Tampa Bay Teammates